 In Paperpile open the "Add Papers" menu, choose and add both your exported RIS file and your entire Files folder to the upload dialog.
 Clickto begin.

 Paperpile will import your library and attach all existing PDFs to their correct articles when possible.
 When the import is complete, double-check any articles marked as incomplete or duplicates to help keep your library clean.

 Any EndNote library, including attached PDFs, can be easily imported into Paperpile with just a few steps.

 First, open your EndNote library and export it to your computer in RefMan (RIS) format: click example).
-This will open up a new dialog; choose RefMan (RIS) format (example).
+This will open up a new dialog; choose EndNote Export.
 Make sure to uncheck "export selected references" to ensure that your entire library is exported (example).
-Click to save this file to your desktop., choose Save as type "Text File", and under output style choose "Select Another Style" (
+Click to save this file to your desktop., choose Save as type "XML", and under output style choose "Select Another Style" (

 Second, find the ".Data" folder that holds your library's PDFs.
 For most libraries, EndNote creates a folder in the same directory as your EndNote library file.
 It has the same name as your library with the suffix ".Data" appended (example).
 Keep this folder open for the next step.

 Back in Paperpile, open the "Add Papers" menu, choose and add both your exported RIS file and the entire ".Data" folder to the upload dialog.
 You can add them either by dragging them onto the drop area, or by using the "Choose file(s)/Choose a folder" buttons.
 Once you see your RIS and folder in the list of selected filed, clickto begin.